 Unlike Windows, the Macintosh operating systems do not require you to install a special keyboard configuration to type letters with diacritical marks.
-The capability for the characters is ready for you from the time you turn your computer on for the first time.
+The capability for the characters is ready for you from the time you first turn your computer on.

 The method for typing the characters isn't intuitive, however, although it's easy to master.
 The key is that to type a modified letter (such as an é, ü or ñ) you type a special key combination followed by the letter.
 For example, to type vowels with an acute accent on them (namely the á, é, í, ó and ú) press the Option key and the "e" key at the same time, then release the keys.
 This tells your computer that the next letter will have the acute accent.
 So to type á, press the Option key and the "e" at the same time, release those keys, and then type the "a."
 If you want it capitalized, the process is the same, except press the "a" and the shift key at the same time.